GuillaumeDD/dialign/examples/README.md

 excerpt-alice_tsv	Agent	Human	0.18181818181818182	0.53125	0.3047619047619048	0.8181818181818182	0.0547945205479452	0.6952380952380952	0.5833333333333334	0.35	3.0	0.08108108108108109	0.40540540540540543	0.9709505944546686	3.0	6.0	12.0	0.15384615384615385	0.5256410256410257	1.7814164026211206	2.0	4.0
 ```

-This file include  the  following columns:
+This file includes  the  following columns:
 - `ID`: unique ID of the dialogue file
 - `S1`: speaker referred to as `S1`
 - `S2`: speaker referred to as `S2`